rogerhutchings/spark/user/pages/08.our-work/pistoia-alliance/case_study.md

     -
         stat: 'More than 70 pieces of coverage '
     -
-        stat: 'Coverage in The Financial Times and The Time' -
+        stat: 'Stories in The Financial Times and The Times' -
         stat: 'Generated inbound requests from media'
 date: '12:46 21-09-2017'